Naereen/web-sphinx/teaching.en.rst

 Before 2009 (high-school and before)
 ------------------------------------
-  I used to regularly help my friends for Maths, Chemistry, Biology, Physics... but also *theater*.
+  I used to regularly help my friends for Maths, Chemistry, Biology, Physics… but also *theater*.

 .. (c) Lilian Besson, 2011-2017, https://bitbucket.org/lbesson/web-sphinx/